TICCLAT/docs/database_design.md

 		- analysed_wordform is removed.
 We don't use it.
 		- token_attestations: We ignore word position in the documents, because we don't need it
 * Ignore capitals (all word(forms) are lowercase(d))
-	- In practice, TICCL already lowercases all text (as a preprocessing step)
 * Add table with anahash values
 	- id (primary key)
 	- wordform_id